trongnk2106/parrot-host/README.md

 1. Make a copy of `.env_template` to `.env`
 1. Edit `.env` and follow the instructions within to fill in your details.
-1. This project supports three types of tasks with Parrot Worker
+1. This project supports three types of tasks with Parrot Trainer

 - **parrot_sd_task**
 - **parrot_sdxl_task**